 Pastor Gideon’s Contributions

-Pastor Gideon has hosted 7 communities and cared for over 3000 IDPs (Internally Displaced People) who were chased out of their communities.
+Pastor Gideon has hosted seven communities and cared for over 3000 IDPs (Internally Displaced People) who were chased out of their communities.
 Fulani terrorist groups assaulted these communities in 2016, 2017, and 2018.
 Back then, he spearheaded the establishment of the Nehemiah camp (a temporary camp) at Kafanchan to help house IDPs.

 With his help, the Hope International Christian School in Missisi was built by Mission Africa International’s four communities.
 The four communities are Missisi, Pasakori, Ungwan Maichibi, and Tudun Wada (all victims of terrorism).
 The school now provides free education to these children who have been out of school due to the terrorist attack.
 Sadly, these four communities and all that Pastor Gideon has built are under threat of attack.
 But Pastor Gideon says he would not be distracted by this threat.

-In the statement by the church, the church did not discount the possibility of an insider given out information to these suspected bandits.
+In the statement by the church, the church did not discount the possibility of an insider giving out information to these suspected bandits.
 However, the church is confident that they will overcome this storm.